• What is a typical day like for participants in the Foundations Program?

 2. Who is the Coordinator of the Foundations Program?

-The Foundations Program is directed by Brad McGarry, coordinator for the Asperger Initiative at Mercyhurst (AIM) Program.
+The Foundations Program is directed by Brad McGarry, Director for the Asperger Initiative at Mercyhurst (AIM) Program.
 He has also has been an adjunct faculty member in the Psychology Department at Mercyhurst University since 2004.
 Brad received his Master's in 1999 in Community Counseling from Indiana University of PA (IUP) and completed a Master's Certificate in Special Education with a concentration in Applied Behavioral Analysis (ABA) in 2012.

 In this position Brad participates on numerous committees and recently testified on Autism before the 112th United States Congress to the House Committee on Oversight and Government Reform.
 The AIM Program have been featured in The Chronicle of Higher Education and featured as a model program at Pennsylvania’s Inaugural Conference on Post-Secondary Programs for Students with Autism Spectrum Disorders.
 The AIM Program has also been ranked 3rd in the nation for Impressive Special College Programs for Students with Autism.